danielmusselwhite/HSDeckTrackerOpponentGuesser/README.md

 ## Installation instructions

-1. Download the HDT_OpponentGuesser.dll from the latest release
+1. Download the HDT_OpponentGuesser.zip from the latest release
-2. Copy HDT_OpponentGuesser.dll to %AppData%\HearthstoneDeckTracker\Plugins
+2. Extract the HDT_OpponentGuesser.dll from the zip folder to %AppData%\HearthstoneDeckTracker\Plugins
-3. Copy the dependent Assemblies dll's (that do not already exist in HearthstoneDeckTracker) from Project resources to %AppData%\HearthstoneDeckTracker\ (eg C:\Users\USERNAME\AppData\Local\HearthstoneDeckTracker\app-1.20.10\)
-   a.
-Currently have none due to rearchitecting the project
-4. Restart HDT
+3. Restart HDT

 ## Suggestions